shillshocked/soundcloud-dl-1/README.md

 Setup
 -----

 sc is a shell script, so put it somewhere and make sure it is added to your `$PATH`.

-If you're on OS X, sc is on homebrew:

-        brew install sc
+Don't forget to make it executable as well.

+		mkdir -p /usr/local/bin && chmod +x /path/to/script && mv !$ /usr/local/bin

 Examples
 --------